C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Image 1st row, there is 1 green triangle and 1 group of 2 orange squares.
 2nd row, there is 1 green triangle and 2 groups of 2 orange squares.
 3rd row, there is 1 green triangle and 3 groups of 2 orange squares.
 4th row, there is 1 green triangle and 4 groups of 2 orange squares.

-In the 1st row, there is 1 green triangle and 1 group of 2 orange squares.
+In the 1st position, there is 1 green triangle and 1 group of 2 orange squares.

-In the 2nd row, there is 1 green triangle and 2 groups of 2 orange squares.
+In the 2nd position, there is 1 green triangle and 2 groups of 2 orange squares.

-In the 3rd row, there is 1 green triangle and 3 groups of 2 orange squares.
+In the 3rd position, there is 1 green triangle and 3 groups of 2 orange squares.

-In the 4th row, there is 1 green triangle and 4 groups of 2 orange squares.
+In the 4th position, there is 1 green triangle and 4 groups of 2 orange squares.

-Structure: letters representing the pattern rule of a repeating pattern.
+Repeating pattern rule structure: letters used to represent the pattern rule of a repeating pattern.

 In Pattern A, each element of the pattern can be identified by a letter as follows: blue rectangle (A), green trapezoid (B), orange triangle (C).
-The structure of Pattern A is therefore ABC.
+The repeating pattern rule structure of Pattern A is therefore ABC.

 Pattern A